Oregon vs. Michigan College Basketball Predictions & Picks - December 2

 Oregon vs. Michigan Predictions & Picks: Spread, Total - December 2

-Saturday's game between the Oregon Ducks (4-2) and Michigan Wolverines (4-3) at Matthew Knight Arena should be a tight matchup, as our computer prediction projects a final score of 79-78, with Oregon securing the victory.
-Tipoff is at 3:30 PM ET on December 2.
+Saturday's game that pits the Oregon Ducks (4-2) versus the Michigan Wolverines (4-3) at Matthew Knight Arena is expected to be a tight matchup based on our computer prediction, which projects a final score of 79-78 in favor of Oregon.
+Game time is at 3:30 PM ET on December 2.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!